kleamertiri/8-Week-SQL-Challenge/#2 - Pizza Runner/Solution.md

 ![image](https://github.com/kleamertiri/8-Week-SQL-Challenge/assets/105167291/a0ab851d-c133-4695-8a2e-132f9debe78d)

-- The most common ingredient that was excluded was the Cheese
+- The most common ingredient that is excluded is the Cheese

 <hr/>